tomfaulhaber/cl-format/README.markdown

 ### Current Status ###

+cl-format is 100% compatible with the Common Lisp standard as specified in CLtLv2 with the exception of the support directives for the pretty printer.
-cl-format currently supports almost all of the functionality of Common Lisp's format function including iteration, conditionals, and rich options for displaying real and integer values.
+This includes all of the functionality of Common Lisp's format function including iteration, conditionals, text justification and rich options for displaying real and integer values.

-If you find a bug in a directive that I say is supported, drop me a line with a chunk of code that exhibits the bug and the version of cl-format you found it in and I'll try to get it fixed.
+If you find a bug in a directive, drop me a line with a chunk of code that exhibits the bug and the version of cl-format you found it in and I'll try to get it fixed.

 I also intend to have good built-in documentation for the directives, but I haven't built that yet.

-This implementation now supports all of the directives described in CLtLv2, except ~C.

 Pretty printing isn't supported (at least at the moment) and with it, the following directives specified as part of the X3J13 updates are not supported: ~:T and ~@:T (but all other forms of ~T work), ~_, ~W, ~I, and extensions with ~/.

+I'm still considering what to do about the pretty printer.
+CL defines a super-powerful pretty printer based on the format function.
+But it's because it has more functions and variables, it interacts with the rest of the system more and will, therefore, be harder to implement with 100% compatibility.

 Next up:
-* The ~C directive
-* custom exception types,
+* Custom exception types,
-* import tests from CLISP and SBCL.
+* Import tests from CLISP and SBCL.
+* Interactive documentation
 * Think about pretty printing

 ### How to use cl-format ###